MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## Purchase AI Builder capacity

-Some Microsoft products like Power Apps per app plan, Power Apps per user plan, and Power Automate Premium plan include some AI Builder capacity.
+Some Microsoft products like Power Apps per app plan, Power Apps per user plan, and Power Automate Premium (previously Power Automate per user with attended RPA) plan include some AI Builder capacity.
 Your environment admin can check entitlement in Power Platform admin center by following the instructions in [Capacity add-ons](/power-platform/admin/capacity-add-on).
 When this amount isn't enough, you need to complete it with one or more AI Builder capacity add-ons.

 To purchase the AI Builder credit add-on in the Microsoft 365 admin center: